esitarski/CrossMgr/helptxt/Properties.md

 ### Google Maps API Key

 If you have a __Google Maps API Key__, enter it here.
-CrossMgr requires this key to use Google Maps to display course maps, directions, etc.
+CrossMgr requires this key to use Google Maps to display course maps and the travel map.
 CrossMgr will automatically insert the proper Javascript to use your __Google Maps API Key__.

-If you do not have your own __Google Maps API Key__, CrossMgr will use a default key.
+If you do not enter your own __Google Maps API Key__, the CrossMgr web page will not show any options to display the course on Google maps, nor will it show the Travel Map.
-This is a free key and has a limited number of allowed accesses each month.
-When it has reached its maximum, Google Maps will show an access error.
-As this key is used by all CrossMgr implementations worldwide, this can happen quickly.
+It still show the "Get Directions" page as this does not require an API key.

 For more information about the Google Maps API Key, including how to create an account and get your own Key, see [here](https://developers.google.com/maps/documentation/javascript/get-api-key).